 Student Financial Aid Services Office Scholarships and Programs

-- Stars of Tomorrow Program: Provides financial awards to current high school graduates (public, private
+- Stars of Tomorrow Program: Provides financial awards if you're a current high school graduate (public, private

-or home-schooled) who graduate in the top half of their class and whose families meet specified income thresholds.
-Awards of up to $800 per semester are granted to eligible students.
-Visit
+or home-schooled) who graduates in the top half of your class and if your family meets

+specified income thresholds.
+Awards of up to $800 per semester are granted if you're

 - Tarrant County College Book Scholarship: Provides a $400 per semester award.
 Requires enrollment of nine hours minimum, at